 - 11.0 Records must been kept for thirty (30) years for all asbestos projects.
-These records are managed in general by EHS. - 11.1 EHS maintains general asbestos files, written programs, files for contracted projects and OEPA renovation and demolition notices prior to 1-1-01, 30 year files in storage, building bulk reports, employee training, bid specifications, employee licensing, and employee exposure monitoring. - 11.1.1 FM/EHS maintains project records for contracted projects and OEPA renovation and demolition notices after 1-1-01, ESS shop projects, employee licensing, contractor license, and building bulk surveys. - 11.1.2 The Hudson Health Center, Occupational Health Clinic (OHC) maintains employee medical records and respirator medical approval records. - An annual review of the program is done by EHS and the FM/ESS. - An annual Ohio EPA notice for the work to be done on campus by our FM/ESS is filed for the ensuing year each December by the ESS and EHS.
+These records are managed by EHS and FM. - 11.1 EHS maintains general asbestos files, written programs, files for contracted projects and OEPA renovation and demolition notices prior to 1-1-01, 30-year files in storage, building bulk reports, employee training, bid specifications, employee licensing, and employee exposure monitoring. - 11.1.1 FM/EHS maintains project records for contracted projects and OEPA renovation and demolition notices after 1-1-01, ESS shop projects, employee licensing, contractor license, and building bulk surveys. - 11.1.2 Risk Management, Occupational Health maintains employee medical records and respirator medical approval records with third party assistance. - 11.2 An annual review of the program is done by EHS and FM. - 11.3 An annual Ohio EPA notice for the work to be done on campus by our FM/ESS is filed for the ensuing year each December by the ESS and EHS.